Portland Public Schools (Oregon): School Board

-Student Representatives
+Student Representative

-In addition to seven board members, every year a student representative is chosen to serve on the board for an entire school year.
+In addition to seven board members, every year a Student Representative is chosen to serve on the board for an entire school year.
 Although his or her vote does not technically count, the student member is allowed to vote on issues and sit on the committees along with the board members.
-Student representatives are treated as active board members and are addressed by the title "Student Director".
+Student representatives are treated as active board members and are addressed by the title "Student Representative".
 They may recommend certain policies for the board to pass.
-The current student representative is:
+The current Student Representative is: